-Many women find pelvic examination painful, uncomfortable, embarrassing or traumatic, and there are several elements of this which deserve the attention of those who recommend and/or undertake such screening tests.
-But a recent study by Neuhaus et al (2016) has evaluated a really simple tool which can make a difference for some woman: a wrap skirt.
+Many women find pelvic examination painful, uncomfortable, embarrassing or traumatic.
+It may not always be necessary, and there are several elements of this which deserve the attention of those who recommend and/or undertake this screening test.

-As the abstract below shows, more than half of the women who filled out a questionnaire in this study felt uncomfortable and embarrassed during pelvic examination, 58% of them said that wearing a wrap skirt was a significant improvement and 69% of the women requested it for future examinations.
+As the abstract below shows, more than half of the women who filled out a questionnaire in this study felt uncomfortable and embarrassed during pelvic examination.
+Some 58% of them said that wearing a wrap skirt was a significant improvement.
+And 69% of the women requested it for future examinations.

 Having a wrap skirt available to lend to women who are having a pelvic examination gets my vote for being one of the most effective and simplest ways of helping those women less vulnerable, less embarrassed and more comfortable.

 Neuhaus LR, Memeto E, Schäffer M-K et al (2016).
 Using a wrap skirt to improve the pelvic examination experience.
-Acta Obstetricia et Gynecologica Scandinavica, In press.
+Acta Obstetricia et Gynecologica Scandinavica.
 DOI: 10.1111/aogs.12869

 Introduction: The study aims were to analyze the experience of women and their physicians of nakedness when moving between changing room and examination chair and during pelvic examination itself, and to assess the protective benefit of a wrap skirt in alleviating the associated discomfort and vulnerability.